PRM™ Certificate Programs for Students

 Individuals who pass either or both of the PRM Certificate exams for students are provided a digital certificate that is used as evidence of meeting that exam requirement when applying for the PRM Designation.
 When applying for the PRM Designation, the certificates from the PRM Student program are documented during your application review.
 All other PRM requirements must be met before Holder status is issued.
 Download the PRM Candidate Guidebook for details of the current PRM requirements.

-Individuals with an active exam authorization for the PRM exams as a student, who are ready to apply for the PRM Designation program should contact [email protected] for instructions.
+Individuals with an active exam authorization for the PRM exams as a recent graduate or student, who are ready to apply for the PRM Designation program should contact [email protected] for instructions.

-Individuals who were enrolled into the Student certificate programs but were unable to pass the PRM exams are encouraged to determine what topics within the PRM Syllabus they need further support before attempting the exam again.
-PRMIA has published a PRM Self-Assessment tool which may prove helpful in this analysis.
+Individuals who were enrolled into the Recent Graduate & Student certificate programs but were unable to pass the PRM exams are encouraged to determine what topics within the PRM Syllabus they need further support before attempting the exam again.

 Download the PRM Candidate Guidebook for details of the current PRM requirements.